tiprankstipranks

 An impairment of the carrying value of goodwill or other acquired intangibles could negatively affect our consolidated operating results and net worth.

 The carrying value of goodwill represents the fair value of acquired businesses in excess of identifiable assets and liabilities as of the acquisition date.
 The carrying value of other intangibles represents the fair value of trademarks, trade names, and other acquired intangibles as of the acquisition date.
 Goodwill and other acquired intangibles expected to contribute indefinitely to our cash flows are not amortized, but must be evaluated by management at least annually for impairment.
 If carrying value exceeds current fair value, the intangible is considered impaired and is reduced to fair value via a charge to earnings.
 Factors which could result in an impairment include, but are not limited to: (i) reduced demand for our products; (ii) higher commodity prices; (iii) lower prices for our products or increased marketing as a result of increased competition; and (iv) significant disruptions to our operations as a result of both internal and external events.
 Should the value of one or more of the acquired intangibles become impaired, our consolidated earnings and net worth may be materially adversely affected.
-For example, as a result of the annual impairment testing in 2023 the Company recognized a non-cash impairment of $34 million in selling, general and administrative expense related to a brand in the North America operating segment that relates to snack category products.
+The Company has, in the past, recognized non-cash impairments.
 Any significant sustained adverse change in consumer purchasing behaviors, government restrictions, financial results, or macroeconomic conditions could result in future impairments.
-As of December 30, 2023, the carrying value of intangible assets totaled approximately $7.0 billion, of which $5.2 billion was goodwill and $1.8 billion represented trademarks, tradenames, and other acquired intangibles compared to total assets of $15.6 billion and total Kellanova equity of $3.2 billion.
+As of December 28, 2024, the carrying value of intangible assets totaled approximately $6.8 billion, of which $5.0 billion was goodwill and $1.8 billion represented trademarks, tradenames, and other acquired intangibles compared to total assets of $15.6 billion and total Kellanova equity of $3.8 billion.

 Debt & Financing2 | 4.7%